StreamingFlow/d4py/README.md

 ## Installation

-In order to install dispel4py on your system:
+The easiest way to install dispel4py is via pip (https://pypi.python.org/pypi/pip):

+pip install stream-d4py

+Or you can  install the latest development from github [https://github.com/StreamingFlow/d4py.git](https://github.com/StreamingFlow/d4py.git) and follow this instructions:

 - Clone the git repository
 - Make sure that `redis` and the `mpi4py` Python package are installed on your system